-Finally, the BenQ EW277HDR VA panel monitor has 178-degree wide viewing angles which ensure no prominent shifts in brightness, contrast, and color when the image is viewed from skewed angles.
+Finally, the BenQ EW277HDR VA panel monitor has 178-degree wide viewing angles which ensure no prominent changes in brightness, contrast, and color when the image is viewed from skewed angles.

 Moving on, the BenQ EW277HDR input lag performance is impressive with only ~4ms of delay at 60Hz.

 The response time speed also amounts to 4ms which is the time pixels take to change from one color (or shade of gray) to another.